 - What gives black sand beaches their color?

-List of the Best Black Sand Beaches on Earth
+List of the Best Black Sand Beaches Around the World

 However, what makes these beaches so incredibly beautiful is the fact they are unique as they exist only in specific parts of the world.